 "Sensei, actually, I…" Ichigo began but bit his lip.
 "Goodbye, Sensei."
 Byakuya was once again surprised to see pain ran across those brown eyes but before he could check if he was right on what he saw, Ichigo already turned around and left the room without another word.

 Byakuya remained rooted in his position, unable to move or comprehend what just happened.
-"What, Kurosaki?
-What did you want to say!"
+At the same time, his curiosity was piqued.
+What the hell was he going to say?

 Though he said that, there was no way to know if the boy would ever open up to him.
 And with that, he knew that the best thing he needed to do was to confront the boy directly.